benbrastmckie/.config/README.md

 The programs covered include: NeoVim, Git, Skim/Zathura, Zotero, Alacritty, Tmux, and Fish.
 I will also include information for globally remapping keys to [better](https://www.reddit.com/r/vim/comments/lsx5qv/just_mapped_my_caps_lock_to_escape_for_the_first/) suit writing LaTeX documents with NeoVim.

 # Mac OS Installation

+I would start by updating your system so that you don't hit any snags along the way.
+(Or, if you like snags and hate Mac, then consider switching to Linux!)
-Open the terminal by hitting `Command+Space` and typing 'terminal'.
+Once you have updated MacOS, open the terminal by hitting `Command + Space` and typing 'terminal'.
 You may check whether you already have Homebrew installed by entering the following into the terminal:

 ```
 brew --version
 ```

-If Homebrew is installed, it will report which version you have which you can update by means of the following:
+If Homebrew is installed, it will report which version you have which you can update by means of the following commands run seperately in order:

 ```
 brew update